How to Submit a PACM Proposal

 Contact Information and Title Editorial Board

-This section should list the SIGs with which the conferences mentioned in the previous section are affiliated, and include contact information for representatives from each SIG.
+This section should list the SIGs with which the publication will be affiliated, and include contact information for representatives from each SIG.
 It should also include details regarding the structure of the Title’s Editorial Board, including proposed Editor-in-Chief.

 Each PACM Title will have an Editorial Board structured according to its own proposed and approved governance system.
 The Title’s Editorial Board shall generally have representatives of each affiliated conference.
-A Title’s Editorial Board will have a chair with the title of Editor-in-Chiefwho will be identified in the proposal.
-A Title’s Editorial Board may have one or more Associate Editors and Senior Associate Editors, e.g., Conference Program Chairs, who will be responsible for paper selection.
+A Title’s Editorial Board will have an Editor-in-Chief who will be identified in the proposal.
+A Title’s Editorial Board may have one or more Associate Editors and Senior Associate Editors from each affiliated conference who will be responsible for paper selection.